mohid-tanveer/rephoto-detection/README.md

   - **utils/image.py**: basic image loading and resizing helpers.
 - **notebooks/rephoto.ipynb**: interactive notebook that configures and runs the hybrid stack and visualizes metrics.

-## data and indexing
+## Data and indexing

-the pipeline starts from csv metadata, primarily `data/exif_metadata.csv`, which includes:
+The pipeline starts from csv metadata, primarily `data/exif_metadata.csv`, which includes:

 - **filepath / filename**: location and id for each image.
 - **label**: label string (e.g., `authentic` vs. re-photo variants).